 Debbie StokesDebbie Stokes began college at Kennesaw State University in the fall of 1986 with the intent of majoring in business.
 Sitting in her required Biology class on Tuesday and Thursday mornings from 7:45 until 10:05 was an experience, however, that changed her life forever.
 It was this class that awoke her interest and appreciation for the life sciences, and she still hasn't gotten over it!
 A native from Marietta, Georgia, Debbie graduated from Kennesaw State College with a B.S. in Biological sciences.
 A few years later, she received her M. Ed. in secondary science education at Georgia State University.
 Wanting to inspire others in her passion for science, Debbie taught high school biology and anatomy/physiology classes for sixteen years in Cobb County, Georgia.
 She describes her teaching style as enthusiastic and creative.
 Her favorite memories from teaching include seeing students awed by the human body and moments when students would stay after class just to ask more questions about something they were talking about in class.
 Debbie is also a Lamaze Certified Childbirth Educator (LCCE) and teaches childbirth classes at her local hospital.
 Debbie has lived in Macon, GA for the past four years with her husband and four children, while her husband has attended medical school.
 During this time, Debbie has homeschooled her two oldest children, ages twelve and ten.
 When her husband receives his M.D. this spring, the family will be moving to another city for her husband's residency in Emergency Medicine.
 Whenever they get the chance, Debbie's family of six likes to travel to Disney World to spend every waking moment having fun!
 They also enjoy movie nights, bike rides, and grilling outside.
 One of Debbie's dreams is to one day take a road trip to the Grand Canyon.
 Some of Debbie's interests are writing, photography, and Christian studies.
 Debbie has written a booklet for newly Christian children and a workbook that helps Christian children learn to have a daily devotion time with God.
 She will be leading her first workshop with these materials this spring at her church.
 She enjoys teaching in the children's department at her church, and feels one of her callings in life is to encourage others to be their best for God.

-Unknown UnknownWe are working on placing the perfect teacher for the classes assigned to this teacher.
+TBA TBAWe are working on placing the perfect person for the classes assigned to this teacher.
 Check back for updated information as we hire and bring them on board!

-Amy WallaceAmy Wallace is a homeschool mom of three, still happily teaching a brilliant high school junior, a poetic eight grader, and a fantastic fourth grader.
+Amy WallaceAmy Wallace is a homeschool mom of three, still happily teaching a poetic junior and a super seventh grader and encouraging her brilliant college sophomore.
 Amy earned a BS in Counseling and Guidance from the University of Louisville (Go CARDS!) and regularly applies her degree to writing Dark Chocolate Suspense—high-action suspense that delves deep into heart issues—for Random House/ Multnomah and Harvest House Publishers.
-Her counseling degree also comes in handy when homeschooling, speaking, teaching creative writing at Summit Academy in Atlanta, Georgia, and leading writing workshops and online classes for writing professionals.
-Amy also co-leads a monthly young writers club and is a newly commissioned Stephen’s Minister.
+Her counseling degree also comes in handy when homeschooling, speaking, teaching, and leading writing workshops and online classes for writing professionals.
+Amy is also a commissioned Stephen’s Minister.
 Her novels include the Place of Refuge series: Hiding in Plain Sight, Nowhere to Run, the Defenders of Hope Series: Ransomed Dreams, Healing Promises, and Enduring Justice, and she is a contributing author of A Novel Idea: Best Advice on Writing Inspirational Fiction, God Answers Moms’ Prayers, and Chicken Soup for the Soul Healthy Living Series: Diabetes.
 In her spare time, Amy loves hiking, basketball, running, reading, and chocolate.
 Her greatest passion is to glorify God by enjoying Him to the fullest and showing by example what it means to dream big and live a life that touches hearts and leads people into a deep relationship with Christ.

 John WilloughbyJohn Willoughby has been a certified teacher for the past 13 years.
 He has taught a variety of Social Studies courses including; World history, US History, Psychology, Theory of Knowledge, Comparative Government, US Government, Information Technology, and 20th Century History.
 The majority of his courses have been taught at the Advanced Placement level as well as the International Baccalaureate level.
 He has extensive work with students in teaching the research and writing process.
 He has a passion for the Cold War and feels that the topic helps students to understand the role of ethics and moral choices within historical settings.
 John received a Masters of Education in Global Studies in Education from the University of Illinois in 2009.
 He is very experienced with online teaching and has been responsible for training teachers how to be online instructors for the past two years for an international online school.
 John was a missionary with his family to South Korea from 2005-2010 where he pastored a home church.
 He continues to pastor a home church in Palm Harbor, Florida today.
 John became a Christian his first semester at college in 1996.
 John has three children who are home schooled.
 He believes that a Biblical World View is essential for students to hold in today’s materialistic and politically correct society.
 Being able to stand up for what you believe in is essential in today’s world of fast paced living.
 The Bible lends itself perfectly to the learning of history and allows for students to simmer in the knowledge of the Love of God as they apply this understanding to the social-political and ethical study that is the Cold War.
 We live in a Burger King culture as many people simply want it their way, right away.
 It is important for students to understand that the beginning of Wisdom comes from fear of the Lord and that it is important to be quick to listen and slow to speak.

 Jess WoodsJess earned a Secondary English Education degree from Indiana University and taught for 3 years in a public high school before feeling called to stay home with her children.
-She has taught English 1, Mythology, Reading Strategies, and Creative Writing.
-She also has experience tutoring kids from age 5-through college age.
+Though she taught in a high school setting, she also has experience tutoring kids from ages 5-through college age.
 Jess has always had a passion for literature and enjoys teaching in a way that can activate that same passion in others.
-Her interests include music, writing, reading (always a book to read and a song to sing), and spending time with her family.
-She currently resides in Clearwater, FL with her husband, Josh, and their 3 children.
-Jess is actively involved in ministry at her church where her husband is the youth pastor.
+Her interests include music, writing, reading (always a book to read and a song to sing), gardening, and spending time with her family.
+She currently resides in Upstate NY with her husband, Josh, and their 3 children.
+Jess is actively involved in ministry at her church where her husband is the lead pastor.
 She has a heart for ministry that reaches beyond church doors and loves doing mission work in any form.
 She strives to find opportunities to share God’s love in the everyday circumstances.

 "My daughter took an Animal Science class with Greg Landry.
 It was a very comprehensive class, much material was covered.
 She had the opportunity to do several projects, learn time management strategies, and he made it fun with frequent field trips to correspond with the animals they were studying."